 San Miguel is relatively safe day and night.
 Mexico has problems (big problems and getting worse), but mostly that's in the cities closest to the US border.
 Tijuana and Ciudad Juarez notably.

 San Miguel is a popular destination for wealthy Mexicans and is a hot spot for retired Americans and Canadians - if retirees consider it safe enough to live, you'll be okay.

-The usual rules apply; don't be flashy and keep your cameras and cell phones locked up back at the hotel or out of sight while you're walking around. almost 7 years ago
+The usual rules apply; don't be flashy and keep your cameras and cell phones locked up back at the hotel or out of sight while you're walking around. about 7 years ago